Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Save the file and refresh the browser at [http://localhost:5173/](http://localhost:5173/).

 - The banner title should now be centered.

+- Stop the frontend application by pressing `Ctrl + C` in the terminal.

 ### Step 4: Request for Extra Legroom - Spacing UI elements